hanshartwick/Python-For-Data-Analysis/README.md

      Task #11: Perform concatenating and merging with pandas

-     Task #12: project and concluding remarks
+     Task #12: Project / Demonstration of ability

 Verification of this project and more in depth details about the structure and goals are available here: https://coursera.org/share/efa04904a41f3e08bfb96c8d9aad23f8